The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Introduction

-Two types of WSMs with distinct bandstructure have been reported and experimentally discovered in real materials.
+Two types of WSMs with distinct band structure have been reported and experimentally discovered in real materials.
 The conventional type-I WSMs are characterized by shrinking of the Fermi surface to a point at the WP energy.
-The simplest Fermi surface (FS) of such a WSM would consist of only two such points.
-The family of materials MX (M = Ta and Nb, and X = As and P) were theoretically predicted\footnote{Recently, based on density functional theory (DFT) calculations, it has been predicted that NbP also hosts type-II WPs \cite{wu2017}.} and later experimentally confirmed to be type-I WSMs \cite{lv2015a,xu2015a,yang2015,xu2015b,weng2015,lv2015b,xu2015c,sun2015}.
+The simplest Fermi surface of such a WSM would consist of only two such points.
+The family of materials MX (M = Ta and Nb, and X = As and P) were theoretically predicted and later experimentally confirmed to be type-I WSMs \cite{lv2015a,xu2015a,yang2015,xu2015b,weng2015,lv2015b,xu2015c,sun2015}.
 On the other hand, in type-II WSMs, which are realized only in condensed matter systems and have no equivalent in high energy physics, the WPs are tilted and appear as a connector of electron and hole pockets \cite{soluyanov2015}.
-This large tilt of the cone leads to finite density of states at the node energy.
+This large tilt of the cone leads to finite density of states at the WP energy.
 As a result, type-II WSMs exhibit different physical properties as compared to the type-I WSMs.
-There exist a new type quantum materials, hybrid WSM which combines both type-I and type-II WPs but detailed quantitative studies are lacking \cite{PhysRevB.94.121105, ALISULTANOV20183211, Xu_2024}.
+There exist a new type quantum materials namely, hybrid WSM which combines both type-I and type-II WPs but detailed quantitative studies are lacking \cite{PhysRevB.94.121105, ALISULTANOV20183211, Xu_2024}.
 Therefore, finding new candidate for hybrid WSMs and study its topological transport have drawn tremendous attention recently for its potential applications \cite{PhysRevLett.121.136401, PhysRevB.107.195426, Li2023}.